marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   the compiler performs the entire computation with ``double`` because the floating-point literal is a ``double``.

-.. option:: -Wduplicate-decl-specifier , -Wduplicate-decl-specifier
+.. option:: -Wduplicate-decl-specifier , -Wduplicate-decl-specifier, -Wno-duplicate-decl-specifier
-.. option:: -Wno-duplicate-decl-specifier

   .. note::